 Mexican Style Quesadillas

-Mexican style quesadillas typically include a rich blend of cheeses and often feature traditional ingredients like fresh cilantro, diced jalapeños, and cotija cheese.
-They can also be served with a spicy salsa or pico de gallo for a burst of freshness.
+Mexican style quesadillas often have cilantro, diced jalapeños, and crumbled cotija.
+Serve with spicy salsa or fresh pico de gallo for extra zing.

 Tex-Mex Style Quesadillas

-Tex-Mex quesadillas often incorporate other Tex-Mex favorites like refried beans, grilled chicken, or sautéed peppers.
-They may also feature barbecue sauce or ranch dressing to create a more complex flavor profile.
+Tex-Mex quesadillas might include refried beans, grilled chicken, or sautéed peppers.
+Sometimes folks add BBQ sauce or ranch dressing for a fun twist.

 Vegetarian Option